greshbasic/sim-model/README.md

 Docker: After pulling the docker image, user must run `docker run --rm -it -p 8081:8081 greshbasic/final-project` As with git, user will then need to connect to localhost:8081 and the simulation will automatically load and start running from there.

-IMPORTANT NOTE: This container is not functioning correctly due to issues with npm and vite.
-I have done everything I can to fix the issues, but as someone with no prior experience with either and with these being outside the scope of the course, I have found no solution.
-Vite is missing from the container, but upon installing it everything freezes.
 ****************************
 Detailed Overview: